 when the children grow up I'll open that business,

 then I'm afraid to say that the likelihood is these resolutions will remain on your list every year.

 But wait you're a therapist why do you sound so pessimistic?
 Well honestly I really do want to see people achieve their goals and be successful but when we step outside our comfort zones our brains are hardwired to shout out Stop!
 What are you thinking about!
-Who are you to reach for the stars?!
-When faced with this internal dialogue and fear, those stars seem just too far away for most of us.
+Who are you to reach for the moon?!
+When faced with this internal dialogue and fear, those goals seem just too far away for most of us.

 So how do we overcome fear and nagging doubt and actually start to make our goals a reality?
 I've put together my top 5 tips based on my own experience and learning from some of the best mentors out there.

 This one sounds easy enough, but the physical act of writing helps commit your goal to memory and reinforce it in your body.
 Be specific when you write your goal, remember to set yourself a timescale and what you will measure along the way, i.e. how will you know you're on track.

 In my view this is the most important step, you can do all the others but if you miss this one you will reduce your likelihood of success.
 You may need to think a while on this, if your goal is large and your 'why' is something like... "because I should," or "because someone else says I would be good at it," then you may need to rethink your goal.
 Your why is what will keep you going when everything else screams for you to stop.